iip-ecosphere/platform/platform/documentation/INSTALL.md

-# IIP-Ecosphere platform: Installation
+# oktoflow platform: Installation

-This document summarizes how to install and run the IIP-Ecosphere platform.
+This document summarizes how to install and run the oktoflow platform.
 We discuss the usual installation from scratch but also the use of the pre-package example containers on Dockerhub.

 ## Installation from scratch